NCCSAnalysisOfAlgoWinter2025/Project1/README.md

 To run most tests go to src/main/java/results/create.charts there you will find the java files each containing a main function which you can run.

 For QuickSortRunTests it has a dedicated local website, got to src/main/java/results and open QuickSortRunTests, when you run the main it will open your browser and the folder containing the site as well as generate the data.
-Open the terminal in the website directory and run:
+Move into the /quickSortResultsSite/ directory in the root directory:

 If you already have NodeJS installed on your computer, run the code below in your terminal and skip to the very last line at the bottom of this file.

-npm install
+npm install (you only need to run this line once)

 npm run dev